 Connecticut might be a beautiful place to live, but it’s an expensive place to die.
 Whether you’re a resident of the state, or you just own property here, it’s likely that your estate is going to owe the state some money.

-Estate and Gift Taxes in Connecticut
+Connecticut Estate Tax Laws and Gift Taxes

 To start, it’s important to know that the state of Connecticut’s cut-off for estate tax is less than half of the federal limit, at $2 million.
 This tax applies to all Connecticut residents as well as anyone who owns property — including businesses — in the state.
 The taxable estate is based on the total amount of the individual’s gross federal estate, plus any taxable gifts.

 Connecticut is the only state that has its own individual gift tax.
 Taxable gifts include all gifted items made after January 1, 2005, that exceed $2 million in aggregate value.
 Any gift you’ve made above and beyond that $2 million will be added to the value of your overall estate, increasing your tax burden.

 If the value of your estate is greater than $2 million, then your estate tax will range from at least 7.2% all the way to 12%.
 Below is a table of current estate tax brackets.

 |Up to $2 million||None|

 |$2,000,001 to $3.6 million||7.2% of the excess over $2 million|

 |$3,600,001 to $4.1 million||$115,200 plus 7.8% of the excess over $3.6 million|